NeuroMorphoOrg/PaperBot/README.md

 ### 4.3.
 Launch
 `cd target`<br>

+You can launch it disociated from the terminal in background

 `nohup java -jar LiteratureSearchService-1.0.jar &`<br>

+Or launch it associated to the terminal in foreground to see how it works and its logs

+`java -jar LiteratureSearchService-1.0.jar`<br>

 ### 4.4.
 Go to the browser & refresh

 You will see how the web populates.
+It is ready to use.